 Coltsfoot was the first flower I saw this year in March growing on the side of the driveway to our new house.
-At first they look like dandelions, but unlike dandelions, the flowers come up before the leaves.
+At first, Coltsfoot blossoms look like dandelions, but unlike dandelions, the flowers come up before the leaves.
 I quickly looked up its medicinal uses and decided on making honey infused with Coltsfoot flowers.

-The properties of the Coltsfoot flower (and leaves) (Tussilago farfara) are expectorant, antispasmodic and phlegm reducing so it is excellent for treating coughs and ailments of the upper respiratory system including asthma, bronchitis, or for irritating coughs.
-Because raw honey is also healing to the throat as well as being anti-microbial, combining the two create a delicious and soothing cough syrup which can be added to tea or taken by the spoonful.
+The properties of the Coltsfoot flower (and leaves) (Tussilago farfara) are demulcent, expectorant, antispasmodic, and phlegm reducing so it is excellent for treating coughs and ailments of the upper respiratory system including asthma, bronchitis, or for irritating coughs.
+Because raw honey is also healing to the throat as well as being anti-microbial, combining the two create a delicious and soothing cough syrup that can be added to tea or taken by the spoonful.**

 How to Make Coltsfoot Honey — A Natural Cough Syrup